Düwag Wadloper: The problem of ownership and attempted sales

-On January 27, 2015, the Bailiff at the District Court in Brzeg announced that on February 5, one DH1 wagon (SN82-002) and two DH2 unit (SN83-003 and 004), among others, would be put up for auction at the siding of the liquidated Przewozy Regionalne's Silesian Company.
+On January 27, 2015, the Bailiff at the District Court in Brzeg announced that on February 5, one DH1 wagon (SN82-002) and two DH2 unit (SN83-003 and 004), among others, would be put up for auction at the siding of the liquidated Polregio's Silesian Company.
 Ultimately, however, the auction did not take place.
 On September 3, the Bailiff at the District Court in Oleśnica announced the auction of two DH1 wagons (SN82-001 and 003) and four DH2 units (SN83-001, 005, 006 and 007), while on November 18, the Bailiff at the District Court for the City of Warsaw scheduled the auction of wagon SN82-002 and unit SN83-004.
 On November 8, 2016, the unit was again attempted to be auctioned by the Bailiff from Brzeg.

 On June 30, 2016, the Upper Silesian Waterworks Company made its first attempt to sell two vehicles set aside at the H. Cegielski plant.
 On July 14, 2016, the company announced that another auction of this rolling stock would be held on July 28.
 On August 24, 2016, the next such auction was announced for September 8.
 On December 29, the company again put these vehicles up for sale, but this time in the form of a tender with the deadline for bids set for January 13, 2017.
 During the last, fourth attempt to sell, the vehicles were purchased for scrapping.

 On April 14, 2017, meanwhile, the Upper Silesian Waterworks Company announced an auction on May 4 for, among other things, vehicle SN83-003, which was ultimately not sold at that time either.
 Subsequent auctions of this unit were announced on June 8 and July 21, while on August 18 the auction was re-announced with a deadline of September 14.
 At the end of 2017 and the beginning of 2018, a fifth auction was held, with three bidders.
 The proposal of the carrier SKPL Cargo was considered the most favorable, and they eventually bought the SN83-003 unit and the other two vehicles owned by the Upper Silesian Waterworks Company.